lexich/tyulenit/src/content/blog/en/2025-01-17-useReactModel.md

 }
 ```

 This hook needs to be passed a model class, as well as `react props` from the component.
 With this approach, we create a model whose life cycle is tied to the component (the model is created once).
-All `react props` are updated synchronously.
-And we have reactivity due to the fact that we use `mobx.observable.map` to store parameters.
+We have reactivity due to the fact that we use `mobx.observable.map` to store parameters.
+Unfortunately, `useEffect` generate extra re-renders for each `react props` updates.

 The `cmp` method allows you to write custom logic to compare changed `react props`.